Distributed Multisensor ISAC

-From the perspective of resource efficiency, ISAC has the advantage of reusing network resources and frequencies.
+From the perspective of resource efficiency, \gls{isac} has the advantage of reusing network resources and frequencies.
 Bandwidth is a very scarce and valuable resource.
-From a commercial perspective, communication-centric ISAC (which is integrated into an existing communication network) naturally provides access to the many frequency bands that are already designated for mobile communications.
+From a commercial perspective, communication-centric \gls{isac} (which is integrated into an existing communication network) naturally provides access to the many frequency bands that are already designated for mobile communications.
 In contrast, it would be very difficult to obtain dedicated spectrum for ubiquitous radar sensor services, especially in the valuable and scarce lower frequency bands (FR1 and perhaps FR3).
 However, the reuse of these communication bands has several consequences.
 Sensing signal processing and target state vector estimation has to cope with the fragmented frequency bands.
 Moreover, bandwidth efficiency and economic frequency management become serious concerns.
 Obviously, excessive allocation of additional reference signals solely for sensing would be contradictory.
-The reuse of the communication payload for radar sensing, closely linked to the CPCL principle, seems to be the most efficient and economical solution.
+The reuse of the communication payload for radar sensing, closely linked to the \gls{cpcl} principle, seems to be the most efficient and economical solution.

-If we try to look into the future, we realize that the introduction of ISAC will be a longer process accompanied by technical and economic decisions.
+Cosidering future developments, we realize that the introduction of \gls{isac} will be a longer process accompanied by technical and economic decisions.
 We will see these reflected in standardization processes.
-Since there are reservations about technical and regulatory issues, suspected impairments of communication performance, missing business models and even privacy concerns, it would be an exaggeration to expect that the road towards a perfect and comprehensive ISAC service would be fast track.
+Since there are reservations about technical and regulatory issues, suspected impairments of communication performance, missing business models and even privacy concerns, it would be an exaggeration to expect that the road towards a perfect and comprehensive \gls{isac} service would be a fast track.
 However, there are also other examples (apart from pure voice telephony) in the long history of mobile communication that have finally caught on, albeit not in a straight line.